o-biotech/public-web-docs/docs/drafts/houseplant-sensor-arduino-esp32.md

 Just make sure that you have the Device Telemetry toggle set to "Enabled".
 For more information on Device Telemetry, check out our [docs](../getting-started/viewing-device-data).

 ## Next Steps
+This solution is only one of several possibilities for your own personalized smart garden.
+Some fun next steps for expanding your monitor could be:
+- Adding additional UV and soil moisture sensors to monitor multiple houseplants or gardening zones
+- Monitoring for other useful data, like temperature, humidity, (check out one of our temperature solutions [here](../tutorials/arduino-esp32-and-enviro-sensor)) pH, air quality, and more!
+- If you are comfortable with C coding in Arduino, you could also set up different configurations for different types of plants.
+In my code sample, you can see that I created arbitrary values for what I thought "optimal" plant conditions would be.
+Instead, there could be different configurations for "Succulents", which generally need more light and less water than normal plants.
+Another configuration could be for "Tropical" plants, which generally require more soil moisture and humidity.

 Hooking up the hardware is just the beginning of Iot Ensemble.
 There are a number of options for accessing and displaying your data easily.
 - [Connecting Downstream Devices](../getting-started/connecting-downstream) will walk through the different ways to access your data.
 - Check out the documentation for connecting your data with outside tools, such as [Power BI](../devs/storage/power-bi), [Grafana](../devs/storage/grafana), and others.